ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:pre}

 ### Provision resources with Terraform scripts

-To update the system software from the mirrors, you will create a shell script and scp it to the instances and execute it.
-Similarly, new versions of on-premise files can be deployed.
-Extend the tests to verify correct results.

-The monotony and chances for error when managing resources in the console UI has lead to scripting.
-Integrating scripting into your CI/CD pipeline can also be hard since the scripts either do not consider the current state of the resources or do so in an ad hoc way.
-This has led to other kinds of orchestration systems like Terraform and Ansible.

 [Terraform](https://www.terraform.io/) enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

-You can create the required resources with a self contained example including the creation of a VSI that you can SSH into.
-Check the [main.tf](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/tfinstance/main.tf) file for the terraform script.
+You can create the required resources including the provisioning of a VSI that you can SSH into with a self contained example.
+Check the [main.tf](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/tfinstance/main.tf) file for a terraform script.
 It utilizes the `TF_VAR_bluemix_api_key` and `TF_VAR_ssh_key_name` initialized as environment variables earlier.

 1. Run the below command to point to the directory